Opportunities

 Graduate recruiting is idiosyncratic and varies between universities, graduate programs and/or departments within a university, and labs within a program or department.
 The purpose of this text is to explain how things work in several programs at Johns Hopkins, and in my laboratory in particular, as well as give you information about how to apply to become a part of the LIMBS laboratory working with Prof. Cowan as a thesis advisor.

 At Johns Hopkins, some graduate programs (such as the Biomedical Engineering Department and Neuroscience Graduate Program) admit a cohort of students in a “pool” who then perform research rotations.
 This model has its advantages for the students in terms of flexibility: your advisor is not “assigned” to you at the time of matriculation.
-Other programs, such as the Mechanical Engineering Department’s PhD program, admit students either directly to a lab, or in some cases create an offer letter that lists a handful of possible advisors, based on a conversation between the student and potential advisors.
+I have advised multiple students to successful PhDs in these programs.
+Other programs, such as my primary department Mechanical Engineering Department’s PhD program, typical admit students directly to a lab, or in some cases create an offer letter that includes a handful of possible advisors, based on a conversation between the student and potential advisors.
 These conversations generally occur after the student has applied so all of her or his applications materials have been reviewed by the appropriate faculty members.

 If you are interested in working in the LIMBS laboratory be sure to mention your interest in Prof. Cowan’s laboratory in your written statement.
-You may also send Prof. Cowan a brief personal email, especially after you have applied to one of the above programs.
-Unfortunately, Prof. Cowan is unable to pre-evaluate your application and may not be able to respond to each pre-application email inquiry.
+You may also send Prof. Cowan a brief personal email, either before or after you have applied to one of the above programs.
+Unfortunately, Prof. Cowan is unable to pre-evaluate your application and may not be able to respond to all pre-application email inquiries.

 JHU Graduate Program Rotations